Your Ultimate Guide to the Best Sleep Ever

 Consider all of your questions answered—this is your ultimate ‘How To Fall Asleep Guide’.
-From perfecting your environment so it’s the most sleep friendly, to making your skincare routine work for you while you sleep, to natural tricks that’ll help you get to Snoozeville even faster—we’ve assembled the best of the best tricks and tips into this one article.
+From perfecting your environment so it’s sleep-friendly, to making your skincare routine work for you while you sleep, to natural tricks that’ll help you get to Snoozeville even faster, we’ve assembled the best of the best tricks and tips into this handy sleep guide.

 Did you know that the color you paint your bedroom can not only help you fall asleep faster, but also improve the quality of your sleeping?
 Grays, blues, and other muted tones can promote sleep, whereas fiery reds and oranges can actually inhibit it.
 But beyond just the importance of choosing the right colors, you can also extend your color choices to your furniture and decor, too.

 Turns out your bedding, especially your pillowcases, can make a huge difference in regards to how you look when you wake up in the a.m., but also how you age in the long run.
 Most importantly though, make sure you’re washing your sheets weekly.

-Dermatologist Dr. Joshua Zeichner previously told us that dirt, oil, sweat, pollution, and makeup accumulate on our skin, and “unfortunately we don’t wash our faces as well as we should (or at all) at the end of the day.”
+Dermatologist Dr. Joshua Zeichner told us that dirt, oil, sweat, pollution, and makeup accumulate on our skin, and “unfortunately we don’t wash our faces as well as we should (or at all) at the end of the day.”
 As a result, all of this can be transferred to your pillowcase, which, in turn, contaminates your face.
-“Dirty pillowcases can lead both to acne breakouts from blocked pores or even irritation and skin inflammation from rubbing against your face,” he says.
+“Dirty pillowcases can lead both to acne breakouts from blocked pores, or even irritation, and skin inflammation from rubbing against your face,” he says.